 Naturally, when one is conducting business within the dog breeding community, any buyer would be wise to check out the living arrangements of the puppies’ parents.
 How a puppy is raised and brought up can determine a lot about his behavior and temperament in the future.
 This is one way in which buyers can distinguish between a backyard breeder vs a reputable breeder.
 It’s a definite red flag to buyers who are going to visit the place in which they plan to purchase their dog and the dog breeder refuses to show the buyer around the kennel.
 There’s a reason for this.
-Often times, the seller is hiding the living conditions from the buyer because they are aware that they are less than standard and may be off-putting which may prevent a potential sell.
+Often times, the seller is hiding the living conditions from the buyer because they are aware that they are less than standard and may be off-putting which may prevent a potential sale.
 In addition, backyard breeders will even be unwilling to show the rest of the litter or the mother.

 Exchange to happen at a “meeting point”

 Similar to the first sign above, another point to keep in mind is that unethical dog breeders often want to meet up with their buyers at a meeting point.
-This place is most often a place of their personal choices and may be far enough away from the kennel that buyers will have no idea where the actual breeding place is.
+This place is most often a place of their personal choices and maybe far enough away from the kennel that buyers will have no idea where the actual breeding place is.
 Breeders will initiate a meeting point in order to propose a more convenient route for the buyer whilst masking their real reasons.
 These meeting points are in fact offered in order to hide the “less than standard” residences in which they hold their puppies.
 This is a huge red flag to watch for.